Middle Grades Education, M.A.Ed.

-Students pursuing the M.A.Ed. are encouraged to complete the program's professional studies core within their initial 15 hours of graduate study.
-The required capstone course is taken toward the completion of the student's program of study.
-All M.A.Ed. candidates are required to construct and present products of learning such as action research projects and professional portfolios that are aligned with the advanced Master's degree competencies.
+Students pursuing the M.A.Ed. are encouraged to complete the program’s professional studies core within their initial 15 hours of graduate study.
+The specialty area course, EDN 5950 .
+Professional Development and Leadership Seminar.
+Curriculum, and Instruction, is a capstone experience taken toward the completion of the student’s program of study.
+All M.A.Ed. candidates are required to construct and present products of learning such as action research projects and professional portfolios that are aligned with the advanced Master’s degree competencies.

 The Program will prepare the teacher to

 - Develop an understanding of the history and philosophy of middle grades education and theories about its future development, including organizational components and assessment and evaluation in the middle school setting.

 - Develop an understanding of middle school curriculum and practices appropriate for the emerging adolescent learner.

 - Develop a greater understanding of the theoretical base, research, and exemplary practices of middle grades education.